100 Years of History

 During his tenure, Shanklin discontinued programs from September to Palm Sunday.
 He met his wife, Bea Gurtcheff, when she came to Christ through his preaching.
 Her mother was a faithful member of the church, and he asked Bea out to dinner while baptizing her.
 Shanklin later served at Manahawkin Baptist Church.

 Union Church gave gift baskets to the needy, candy canes and oranges to all at Christmas programs, and distributed canned food for Thanksgiving while holding music and prayer services.
-Pastor Bradway and his family also received a basket.

 In September 1949, the church held a 25th-anniversary service and dedicated the new Sunday School rooms.
-The service, with a message on “Facing the Future,” featured a reenactment of the original consecration.
-Shanklin presented John Sinnamon with an 85th birthday gift, and Mary Buckwald received the golden shovel for the first scoop of soil.
-She was an early trustee, still served alongside Mrs. Pharo, Mrs. Klein and others, and taught Sunday School.
+The service, with a message on Facing the Future, featured a reenactment of the original consecration.
+Shanklin presented John Sinnamon with an 85th birthday gift, and Mary Buckwald, an early trustee, received the golden shovel for the first scoop of soil.
+She still served alongside Mrs. Pharo and Mrs. Klein teaching Sunday School.

 1950s